storj/storj/docs/blueprints/linux-setup.md

 ## Background

-The idea is two have two main components, like for windows: the storage node binary and a storage node updater that will take care of updating the storage node binary according to the rollout version mechanism.
+The idea is to have two main components, like for Windows: the storage node binary and a storage node updater that will take care of updating the storage node binary according to the rollout version mechanism.

 The parts we need:
 - storagenode as a service